 "Adjusting device"

-means a device enabling the belt or its attachments to be adjusted to the physique of the wearer.
-The adjusting device may either be part of the buckle or be a retractor or any other part of the belt.
+means a device enabling the ECRS belt or its attachments to be adjusted to the physique of the wearer.
+The adjusting device may either be part of the buckle or be a retractor or any other part of the ECRS belt.

 "Quick adjuster"